meraaat/ProblemsSolutions/recursion/02_Josephus/README.md

 *   Time Complexity: O(n) as we recurse n times in the worst case.
 *   Space Complexity: O(n) due to the recursion call stack.

+## Approach 2: Iterative Approach (Optimized)

+This approach uses a mathematical formula to directly calculate the survivor's position without simulating the game step by step.

+1. Initialize `survivor = 0`.
+This represents the 0-based index of the survivor.
+2. Iterate from `i = 2` to `n` (inclusive). `i` represents the current number of people in the circle.
+3. In each iteration, update the survivor's position using the formula: `survivor = (survivor + k) % i`.
+4. After the loop, `survivor` holds the 0-based index of the final survivor.
+Add 1 to convert it to a 1-based index.

+*   Time Complexity: O(n) as the loop iterates n-1 times.
+*   Space Complexity: O(1) as we use only constant extra space.